sipeed/MaixPy_DOC/docs/maixpy/en/course/speech/recognizer_cnn.md

 print(rx)
 ```

--Create an auxiliary class for maix_asr, you can skip it.
+- Create an auxiliary class for maix_asr, you can skip it.
 ```python

 from speech_recognizer import asr